WithMadiCo/BuildWithCode/curriculum/semester2/week5/lessonPlan.md

 Turn on the Raspberry Pi and enter into the terminal.

-First we need to make sure that we are in the Magic Mirror directory by `cd MagicMirror` into it.
+First we need to make sure that we are in the Magic Mirror directory by `cd BuildWithCode-MagicMirror` into it.

 Then we need to make sure we have the most up to date version of the repository:
 `git pull`